sap-tutorials/btp-dev-guidance/tutorials/introduction/introduction.md

 ### Benefit from a sample application

-There is a sample application called Incident Management that you can test and play with.
+There's a sample application called Incident Management that you can test and play with.
 Go through the following tutorials based on the Incident Management application step by step and explore the source code and the configuration tasks.

 ### SAP Cloud Application Programming Model (CAP)

 CAP is a framework of languages, libraries, and tools for building enterprise-grade services and applications.
 It guides developers along proven best practices and a great wealth of out-of-the-box solutions to recurring tasks.

-Instead of delving into overly-technical disciplines, CAP lets you focus on your domain.
-This accelerates the development process and safeguards investments in a world of rapidly changing cloud technologies.
+Instead of delving into overly technical disciplines, CAP lets you focus on your domain.
+Focusing on your domain accelerates the development process and safeguards investments in a world of rapidly changing cloud technologies.

-The CAP framework features a mix of proven and broadly-adopted open-source and SAP technologies, as highlighted in the following figure.
+The CAP framework features a mix of proven and broadly adopted open-source and SAP technologies, as highlighted in the following figure.

 ![CAP Overview](cap_overview.png)